 In 2013, while living in Los Angeles, Lady Lazarus self-released her second album All My Love In Half Light to wide acclaim, including an LA Weekly feature, a 7.8 album review from Pitchfork, NPR music video premiere, and more.
 A highlight of the year was opening for Youth Lagoon on two nights—one at the historic El Rey Theatre in Los Angeles.

-Just before moving to Joshua Tree, California, in January 2014 Lady Lazarus recorded a new album of songs almost entirely on baby grand piano and for the first time in a professional studio, L.A.’s Pacifica Studios.
+Just before moving to the desert town of Joshua Tree, CA, in January 2014, Lady Lazarus recorded a new album of songs almost entirely on baby grand piano and for the first time in a professional studio, L.A.’s Pacifica Studios.
 The new album features instrumentation by Producer/Engineer and award-winning songwriter John Keller and orchestral percussion by Gary Mallaber (Van Morrison, Bruce Springsteen, Steve Miller Band).
 Later that year in May, All My Love In Half Light was re-released worldwide on vinyl, CD, and digital by LebensStrasse Records, garnering new accolades from Fader, Clash Magazine, BBC Radio 6, Impose Magazine, and others.

-Lady Lazarus released her latest album, Miracles, on March 3, 2015 on her new label, Queen’s Ransom.
-The album received praise from The New York Times, Consequence of Sound, Magnet Magazine, AltSounds, Diffuser, and many more.
-She is currently working on a book, her blog, creating new art and songs, and looking forward to playing shows in Texas & beyond.
+Lady Lazarus released her latest album, Miracles, on March 3, 2015 receiving praise from The New York Times, Consequence of Sound, Magnet Magazine, AltSounds, Diffuser, and many more.
+She is currently working on a book, her blog, creating new art and songs, and looking forward to playing shows in the San Francisco Bay Area and beyond.